End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - orphans.

-For everyone else, two new forms are being introduced:
+For everyone else, two new options are being introduced:

-- affordable housing — purchase on preferential terms (mortgage, cooperatives, leasing);
+- affordable housing — purchase on preferential terms (mortgages, housing cooperatives, leasing);

-- social housing — temporary use on social rental terms.
+- social housing — temporary use under social rental terms.

-The rent for social housing cannot exceed 30% of the family’s income.
+Rent for social housing cannot exceed 30% of a family’s income.

-A separate emphasis is on rent-to-own.
-After 10 years of renting, the housing can be registered as property (once in a lifetime).
+A special focus is on rent-to-own.
+After 10 years of renting, the housing can be purchased (once in a lifetime).

-The money paid for rent will go to a special fund, which will finance the construction of new social housing.
+Funds paid for rent will go into a special fund, which will finance the construction of new social housing.

-According to the authors of the law, this mechanism is widely used in the EU, the US, and the UK and has been recommended by Ukraine’s international partners.
+According to the bill’s authors, this mechanism is widely used in EU countries, the U.S., and the UK and has been recommended by Ukraine’s international partners.

 The law also radically changes the rules for service housing: